erikpukinskis/confgen/README.md

 - [x] Add Apollo Client query type generation
 - [ ] Don't add a demo test file if there already is a .test.ts file
 - [ ] Don't add react demo test file if react preset isn't used
-- [ ] Add debug commands for tests & dev server
+- [ ] Add debug:test and debug:start commands
-- [ ] Add watch commands
+- [ ] Add watch:test, watch:build, watch:generate, and watch commands
+- [ ] Include graphql.vscode-graphql extension when... well we don't have an apollo preset anymore, so just when we include codegen?

 ### Might happen